Using Gestures in Motion

 />

-Like in this example above, where the initial (unrevealed) value of the blur filter is 8px and once the component is in view, it animates to 0px.
-There are a lot of great examples and creative ways to use this in the Motion Docs.
+In this example, the initial (unrevealed) blur value is 8px.
+Once the component enters the viewport, it animates to 0px.
+There are a lot of great examples and creative ways to use this in the Motion docs.

 A lot of the things covered here can be found in the Motion Documentation.

-This article is by no means supposed to just recite things that are written in the documentation, but instead point out that this something that is available to do with Motion, show how I use it in my work and showcase examples of where I use them.
+This article is by no means supposed to just recite things that are written in the documentation, but instead point out that this is something you can do with Motion and show how I use the gestures in my work.

 More